GU4243-ADS/project-2-predictive-modelling-group-1/README.md

 Contribution statement:

-Yang extracted SIFT features and build a bag-of-word template for generating trainable matrices, cleaned up the repo, and buit a simple Convolutional Network.
+Yang extracted SIFT features and build a bag-of-word template for generating trainable matrices, cleaned up the repo, and buit a simple Convolutional Neural Network.

 David ran the ORB features on the different models, some of the HOG features and wrote the README files.